dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ### Original Dataset

-It is the AirBnB listings data for Boston, Massachusetts, United States, [listings.csv file](./data/listings.csv).
-This data comes from [AirBnB listings data](http://insideairbnb.com/get-the-data/).
+It is the AirBnB listings data for Boston, Massachusetts, United States, [listings.csv](./data/listings.csv).
+This data comes from [AirBnB listings](http://insideairbnb.com/get-the-data/).
 The original data file was in CSV.

 > the first 10 rows of the raw data from the original data file